partinpruthi/todoMini/README.md

  * Easy to deploy.
  * Self-hosted & FLOSS.
  * Allows multiple people to update a list.
+ * Simple text based format for easy editing (see below).

 This did not exist, so I have built it.